exlunaproject/lua_at_client/docs/LUA_AT_CLIENT.starlight.md

-# Usage Examples
+#Usage Examples

-Here are some examples of Lua code that will run on the browser using the `starlight` virtual machine:
+Here are some examples of Lua code that will run on the browser using the `starlight` virtual machine.

+These are also compatible with the `moonshine` VM.

+##Hello World

+    <?lua@client

+    -- Log it to the console
+    print('hello' .. ' ' .. 'world!')

+    ?>

 ##Manipulation of the DOM